francoislegd/BSCV_ROS/README.md

 # POINTS OF IMPROVEMENTS

-Speed, precision, making it more autonomous with a singe general launch file (but raises new problems)
+Speed, precision, making it more autonomous with a singe general launch file are some points of improvements, but it also raises new problems like how to avoid relaunching for each displacement the lidar package.
+Instead of using the lidar, we can use together lidar and kinnect for better performances.
+Kinnect sensor can also be used in parallel with the robotic arm.
+This way it will make the pick and place scenario more flexible as we do not have to hardcode coordinates of the cube.

 # CONCLUSION
-(will be concluded after the rest of the report is finished)
+We were successufully able to implement obstacle avoidance only using lidar.
+Following this we were able to perform a reliable pick and place process.
+In the end we were able to implement the turtlebot autonomous navigation with pick and place scenario.

 # REFERENCES
 ROS WIKI PAGES (http://wiki.ros.org/)